Changissnz/nu_merchant_principal/README.md

 is posed as a question to be independently reviewed by the two, and also debated between them.

-This specific alliance also is intent on maintaining a "monoticity" over decisions to act, with aims for the expected and actual effects from these decisions to be predominantly one and the same.
+This specific alliance is also intent on maintaining a "monoticity" in decisions to act, with aims for the expected and actual effects from these decisions to be predominantly one and the same.
+Here is one aspect where tasks of perceiving stability frequently occur.